Problem: The checkout flow has a lot of friction and barriers, resulting in high dropoff rates (Google Analytics).

-Platform: Desktop and mobile responsive
+Platform: Desktop, mobile responsive

 Role: Product Manager, Information Architect, UX Designer, Usability Tester